 The current version of the Admission Arrangements was determined in April 2014 after formal consultation, with only date changes and legal alterations made in 2015, 2016, and 2017.
 Next formal consultation would have been due in 2021 for 2022 -23 arrangements (seven years after previous formal consultation), but proposed changes to the catchment area required formal consultation which took place in November - December 2017 and January 2018.
-The next formal consultation will be due December 2024.

-The agreed arrangements are due to be determined by the Full Governing Body in January 2021.
+The agreed arrangements were determined by FGB in January 2019.